Hinivir/R-Touhou/docs/source/ecs.rst

    registry.registerComponent<GameEngine::Color>(); registry.registerComponent<GameEngine::Drawable>(); registry.registerComponent<GameEngine::Sprite>();

-But it's not really pretty and readable, isn't it?
+But it's not really pretty and readable, is it?

 If you really want to define multiple components like this, you can still use the `GAME_ENGINE_FOR_EACH` macro in the following way: